harunijaz/Parsing-STL-File-using-Numpy-STL-and-Halfedge-Data-Structure-in-Python/README.md

 Usage

    * Clone or download the repository
-   * Install the required packages using pip install -r requirements.txt
+   * Install the required packages i-e numpy and numpy-stl
    * Replace 'teapot.stl' in the code with the path to your STL file
    * Run the code using python parse_stl.py